rwheat1/Portfolio12/Portfolio10.md

 There are two competing hypotheses, here.
-One possibility is that being bad in the regular season will predict improving in the playoffs, because of regression to the mean.
+One possibility is that being bad in the regular season will predict improving in the playoffs, because of a floor effect.
 This seems unlikely to me.
-The other possibility is that being good (or bad) in the regular season predicts getting better (or worse) in the playoffs.
+The other possibility is that being good (or bad) in the regular season predicts getting better (or worse) in the playoffs, consistent with lay conceptions.

 ``` r
 #create variable